gamyers/solar-697/gm/README-GM.md

 A future project will be to combine the API download and aggregation into a single process, for multiple aggregation levels.

 Because of the volume of data brought down from [NREL API server](https://developer.nrel.gov/docs/solar/nsrdb/psm3-download/), directory structures outside the bound of this repo are utilized.
-As such immediate execution of the database preparation notebooks and scripts is not possible without certain setup work.
+As such immediate execution of the database preparation notebooks and scripts is not possible without certain setup work; primarily the creation of directory structure to house CSV downloads and intermediate databases.

 # SECTION UPDATE - GM
 ##### Dashboard